 During her tenure, McGovern has overseen the American Red Cross response to multiple high-profile disasters across the country and around the world, including the Haiti earthquake in 2010, the Japan earthquake and tsunami in 2011, Hurricane Sandy in 2012, Hurricanes Harvey, Irma and Maria in 2017, as well as the multitude of tornadoes, hurricanes, floods, wildfires, home fires and other local disasters that affect our country each year.

 Prior to joining the Red Cross, McGovern was a faculty member at the Harvard Business School and earlier had served as President of Fidelity Personal Investments, a unit of Fidelity Investments.
 She was also Executive Vice President at AT&T for the Consumer Markets Division, the company’s largest business unit, and was responsible for its $26 billion residential long-distance service.

 She earned a Bachelor of Arts degree from Johns Hopkins University and an MBA from Columbia University, and has since been recognized as alumna of the year from both universities.

 McGovern is currently a member of the board of trustees for Johns Hopkins Medicine.
-She also serves on the board of directors of DTE Energy, PayPal, and The Weather Channel.
+She also serves on the board of directors of DTE Energy and PayPal.

 McGovern was recognized by Fortune magazine in 2000 and 2001 as one of the top 50 most powerful women in corporate America.